-Touring the Cathedral of St. John the Baptist
+Touring the Cathedral Basilica of St. John the Baptist

 The Cathedral is an active house of worship.
 Guided and self-guided tours are not allowed during Masses or other religious events.
 The church is closed for touring during funerals and weddings.
 The church is closed for touring on most Holy Days, such as Good Friday.
 Please check our Calendar for closings.

-To arrange a docent led tour for you or your group, please contact the Church Office (912) 233 -4709 or click here.
+To arrange a Docent- Led Tour for a large group, please contact the Church Office (912) 233 -4709 or click here.